College of Education, Nursing and Health Professions

 Learn in our new academic building

-Our new 60,000-square foot academic building, opening in Fall 2021, will include state-of-the-art labs and classrooms for ENHP students.
+The Hursey Center, our new 60,000-square foot academic building opening in Fall 2021, will include state-of-the-art labs and classrooms for ENHP students.
 Facilities will include labs for motion analysis, human performance, physical therapy, and nursing simulation.

 The BSN is a minimum of 125 credits.
 A sample of courses is listed below; view the full curriculum and course descriptions in the course catalog.

 All first-year pre-nursing students must meet the following requirements to begin nursing coursework in the sophomore year:

 - Complete all required first-year pre-nursing courses, BIO 122, CH 114, CH 136, BIO 212, and PSY 105, with a grade of C+ or better in each course and earn a minimum cumulative grade point average (GPA) of 2.67.

 - Students may repeat a single pre-nursing course once to achieve the required grade/s of C+ in each course.
 Repeated course/s must be taken in the next term offered.
 No more than three courses can be repeated.

 - Students must have a cumulative GPA of 2.67 prior to beginning sophomore year.